 - Have someone not familiar with your project review the proposal for clarity

-Playground Grant List
+Playground Grant Resources

 There are many programs and sources of grant money available, you just need to know where to look.
 Several federal, state and local programs award grants for playground and physical fitness equipment and many corporations have grant opportunities for park and playground projects.